Creative Spaces Where Artists Truly Thrive

 This doesn’t make anyone bad.
 It’s simply what happens when the environment shapes how people interact with the work and rewards comparison.

 For example, in a mentorship setting, people tend to slow down and go deeper.
 In a scoring system, they move faster and judge more quickly.
-Same people, different behavior.
+Same people, different behavior, shaped by the structure around them.

 The focus gradually moves from exloration to evaluation, and artists can find themselves looking outward for validation instead of inward for the clarity and confidence that come from trusting their own voice.